 The Policy has been developed after consultation with interested parties.
-A period of consultation operated from [date] until [date].
+A period of consultation operated from 25/02/2021 until 06/04/2021.
 The list of consultees is maintained separately and is available from the Licensing Service.

 In drafting the Policy the Authority has given regard to legislation, available guidance and given proper weight to the views of those it has consulted.